 Devils Head Lookout Trail is approximately 3 miles, so it’s a great activity for a day trip.

 Daniel’s Park is a great spot located in Sedalia, Colorado that offers incredible views of the Front Range.
 There are also bison who roam around freely, and visitors can catch these magnificent creatures grazing from time to time.

 The Wrap-Up: Day Trips From Denver

-Colorado has so much to offer and we want you to get the most out of your visit.
+Colorado is a true gem of the United States, it has so much to offer and we want you to get the most out of your visit.
 These 14 day trips from Denver will help you explore all that our state has to offer.